 The internet might be the Final Frontier for writers, but that doesn’t mean we’re not doing what we always do – which is gossip, start rumours, create problems and generally shoot ourselves in the foot.
 But hey, we’re only human and we all do it occasionally and anyone who says they doesn’t is an effing liar and I hate you all.
 No, wait.
 I love you!
 COME BAAAAAACK I’M SORRY …

-… Oh there you are.
-So here are the top 5 ways of isolating your peers and making Pros think you’re nuts:
+… Oh there you are!
+So here’s my top 5 ways of isolating your peers and making Pros think you’re nuts:

 Can you think of any other credibility killers for writers?
-Leave them in the comments here or on the Facebook page.
+Leave them in the comments here or here in the B2W Facebook group.
 And yeah, yeah, we know:

 For B2W offers and free stuff first, join my EMAIL LIST